svijasvg/svija-sync/readme.md

 [Version en français](https://github.com/svijasvg/svija-sync/blob/master/readme-fr.md)

-Svija Sync is a **script**, a tiny program that just does one thing.
+Svija Sync is a **script**, a tiny app that just does one thing.

 As long as it's running, will **keep your website synchronized with files on your computer**.

-You can also use it to synchronize in the other direction — to download files from your website.
+You can also use it to download all the files necessary to work on your website.

 # Download the App

 1. Click the green button **Clone or download** at the top right of this page then choose **Download ZIP**.

+2. **Open the downloaded ZIP file** (if it didn't happen automatically).

-2. **Drag the appropriate app** (EN or FR version) into a work folder where website files will be kept.
+2. **Drag the appropriate app** (EN or FR version) into a new working folder where all your website files will be kept.

 *Put the other files in the Trash.*